Jianguo "Jack" Liu, PhD

 Liu also is the founder of the International Network of Research on Coupled Human and Natural Systems (CHANS-Net.org) and is a past president of the U.S. Regional Association of the International Association for Landscape Ecology.

 In recognition of his efforts and achievements in research, teaching, and service, Liu has received many awards, such as being elected to the American Academy of Arts and Sciences, the American Philosophical Society and named a fellow of the American Association for the Advancement of Science (AAAS).
-He has received the World Sustainability Award from the MDPI Sustainability Foundation, the Gunnerus Award in Sustainability Science from The Royal Norwegian Society of Sciences and Letters and Norwegian University of Science and Technology, the Guggenheim Fellowship Award, the CAREER Award from the National Science Foundation, the Distinguished Landscape Ecologist Award and the Distinguished Service Award from US-IALE and the Sustainability Science Award, the Innovation in Sustainability Science Award and the Aldo Leopold Leadership Fellowship from the Ecological Society of America, as well as being named a fellow in the society.
+He has received the World Sustainability Award from the MDPI Sustainability Foundation, the Gunnerus Award in Sustainability Science from The Royal Norwegian Society of Sciences and Letters and Norwegian University of Science and Technology, the Guggenheim Fellowship Award, the CAREER Award from the National Science Foundation, and the Distinguished Landscape Ecologist Award and the Distinguished Service Award from US-IALE.
+From the Ecological Society of America, Liu has been honored with the Eminent Ecologist Award, the Sustainability Science Award, the Innovation in Sustainability Science Award and the Aldo Leopold Leadership Fellowship, as well as being named a fellow in the society.

-In 2018 he was named in the Clarivate Analytics Highly Cited Researchers List, which recognizes influential researchers around the world.
+He was first named in the Clarivate Analytics Highly Cited Researchers List in 2018, which recognizes influential researchers around the world.

 Liu came to MSU after completing his postdoctoral work at Harvard University.
 He also was a visiting scholar at Stanford, Harvard and Princeton.